jsinger67/parol/docs/Tutorial.md

 Some details like the handling of new lines we will explain later (because we are in the 21st century now we additionally allow empty lines 😉).

-Just let us come quickly up and running.
+Just let us just come quickly up and running.

 Now we can build our new BASIC interpreter with